-- Characteristics: You have a general idea of the known unknowns — you likely know the questions you need to answer and how to obtain the answers.
+- You have a general idea of the known unknowns — you likely know the questions you need to answer and how to obtain the answers.
 Assessing the situation requires expert knowledge to determine the appropriate course of action.
 Given enough time, you could reasonably identify known risk and devise a relatively accurate plan.
 Expertise is required, but the work is evolutionary, not revolutionary.

 - Complex is the domain of emergent solutions.

-- Characteristics: There are unknown unknowns — you don’t even know the right questions to ask.
+- There are unknown unknowns — you don’t even know the right questions to ask.
 Even beginning to understand the problem requires experimentation.
 The final solution is only apparent once discovered.
 In hindsight it seems obvious, but it was not apparent at the outset.
 No matter how much time you spend in analysis, it is not possible to identify the risks or accurately predict the solution or effort required to solve the problem.

 - Chaotic is the domain of novel solutions.

-- Characteristics: As the name implies, this is where things get a bit crazy.
+- As the name implies, this is where things get a bit unpredictable.
 Things have gone off the rails and the immediate priority is containment.
 Example: Production defects.
 Your initial focus is to correct the problem and contain the issue.
 Your initial solution may not be the best, but as long as it works, it’s good enough.
 Once you’ve stopped the bleeding, you can take a breath and determine a real solution.

 - Disorder is the space in the middle.

-- Characteristics: If you don’t know where you are, you’re in “Disorder.”
+- If you don’t know where you are, you’re in “Disorder.”
 Priority one is to move you to a known domain.

 Summary of Applicability of Scrum